A brief overview of the types of scoliosis

-At its most basic, scoliosis can be simply defined as an abnormal curvature of the spine.
-The degree and nature of this curvature varies depending on the case, but all types of scoliosis can affect the everyday lives of those who have developed it.
-In order to better understand scoliosis, take a look at the brief overview below.
+Scoliosis can be simply defined as an abnormal curvature of the spine.
+The degree and nature of this curvature vary depending on the case, but all types of scoliosis can affect the everyday lives of those who have developed it.
+In order to better understand scoliosis, take a look at the brief overview below and contact the dedicated team at Laser Spine Institute with any questions or concerns about your condition or the procedures we offer.

 Distinguishing among scoliosis types